socialwifi/docker-watcher/README.md

 Logs are streamed "live" via gevent sudo-threads.
 When a container is restarted watcher will try to find the new one and continue streaming.

+### Tests

+To run tests use `pytest`

+### Caveats and problems

+This tools uses Eel which lacks active maintainer (which results in multiple forks).
+It may have problems working with newer versions of Python.

+On top of that gevent monkey patching may result in unexpected behavior without clear exceptions give.
+A black box so don't rush with Eel to make production / critical applications ;)

 ### ToDo:

 * container restart button